s-batish/tango-tennis/README.md

 - As a new user, I want to navigate to the sign up page, so that I can create an account
 - As a registered user, I want to login to my account, so that I can make and update bookings
 - As a registered user, I want to log out of my account, so that I can protect my information from being accessed by others
-- *As a registered user, I want to be able to edit my account details, so that I can make changes if needed* - should have
+- *As a registered user, I want to be able to edit my account details, so that I can make changes if needed* - could have
-- *As a registered user, I want to be able to delete my account, if I no longer want to be signed up to Tango Tennis* - should have
+- *As a registered user, I want to be able to delete my account, if I no longer want to be signed up to Tango Tennis* - could have

 EPIC: Viewing the features of Tango Tennis
 - As a general user, I want to see clearly laid out information about Tango Tennis, so that I can see what they have to offer